VMware Workstation Gen 9: FAQs

 Where can I find your Gen 9 Workstation Build series?
 All of my most popular content, including the Gen 9 Workstation builds can be found under Best of VMX.

 How performant is running VCF 9 on Workstation?
-In my testing I’ve had adequate success with a simple VCF install on BOM1.
+In my testing I’ve had adequate success with a simple VCF install.
 Clicks through out the various applications didn’t seem to lag.
-I plan to expand to a full VCF install under BOM2 and will do some performance testing soon.
+After I finished writing Gen 9 blog I upgraded my mobo and RAM to some new specifications my Home Lab BOM for more details.

 What core services are needed to support this VCF Deployment?
 Core Services are supplied via Windows Server.
 They include AD, DNS, NTP, RAS, and DHCP.
 DNS, NTP, and RAS being the most important.